Fludizz/Simple-PHP-Gallery/README.md

 There are tons and tons of different gallery tools available online, however most of those galleries are very complex in nature and design.
 This very simple PHP Gallery has been created to have very pure simplicity.
-It is also very light on your webserver as no image-generation is done on the fly, everything can be done before even uploading the gallery!
+It can also be light on your webserver as image-generation can be done offline rather then on the fly, everything can be done before even uploading the gallery!

+Ofcourse, it can generate the images automatically if you don't feel like pre-generating everything ;)

 Requirements